Spctre23/TrollariaBosses/README.md

-Custom boss plugin for the Trollaria anarchy terraria server.
+Custom boss plugin for the Trollaria anarchy server for Terraria.